marcinbogdanowicz/MedDuties/README.md

 I decided to undertake the issue of setting fair shifts, based on one of my relatives experience of biased and unnecessarily strainful schedules.
 This is also my first portfolio project.

+## 2025 revision

+On 2025 the algorithm code was translated to python and heavily refactored to improve readability, maintainability and efficiency.
+Several issues were fixed.
+Algorithm code can now be found in a separate repo: https://github.com/marcinbogdanowicz/MedDutiesRevisited

+Currently, the algorithm is a standalone Flask application and Django backends uses its API on frontend requests.

+## How to run the project

+Running the project requires docker and docker compose.

+To run the project, clone this repo and run the `run_project.sh` script.
+The algorithm code will be cloned from the separate repo by the script.

+The app will be available at `http://127.0.0.1:8000`.

 ## Technologies

 - Python 3.11